VincentMeilinger/Nextcloud-Cookbook-iOS/README.md

 ... will follow as soon as there won't be any major user interface changes anymore.

 ## Supported Languages

+If you wish to see additional languages supported, please don't hesitate to open an Issue.
+Any help with translation is appreciated.

 - [x] English
 - [x] German
 - [x] Spanish